Dr Richard Dron

 His research focusses on Digital Environments.
 He considers co-construction of identity, understanding, narratives and realities in business and technology contexts and how digital enables organisations, groups and stakeholders within their contexts to construct their identities.
 He specialises in examination the methods, vernacular, rhetorical devices they employ, as well as the themes, sentiment and discourse of their construction through digital and its affordances.
 Furthermore, he applies these methods to cross-disciplinary research which consider societal, cultural, and political studies that align with Area Studies and International Relations.
 He consults in relation to enabling change and strategic shaping of digital environments within business and societal contexts.
 He is a member of the International Federation of Information Processing Working Group 9.5, ‘Our Digital Lives’, and the British Academy of Management ‘Identity’ Special Interest Group.

-Richard is a member of the Economic and Social Research Council (ESRC) Peer Review College, a prestigious group of experts who play a crucial role in ensuring that the ESRC supports the highest quality research across its portfolio.
-As a college member, he contributes to the peer review process, which is a fundamental part of the ESRC’s assessment process.
+Richard’s research considers both technical and sociological factors of digital business contexts, and so a member of both the Engineering and Physical Sciences Research Council (EPSRC) Peer Review College and the Economic and Social Research Council (ESRC) Peer Review College, both prestigious groups of experts who play a crucial role in ensuring that the funding councils supports the highest quality research across their portfolios.
+As a college member, he contributes to their peer review process, which is a fundamental part of their assessment process.

 Professional qualifications and affiliations